Jared McCann Game Preview: Kraken vs. Oilers

 McCann Season Stats Insights

-- In 14 games this season, McCann has a plus-minus of -6, while averaging 16:34 on the ice per game.

-- McCann has a goal in six games this year through 14 games played, but has not had multiple goals in any of those games.
+- McCann has a goal in six games this season through 16 games played, but has not had multiple goals in any of those games.

-- McCann has a point in six games this year (out of 14), including multiple points three times.
+- McCann has a point in six of 16 games this year, with multiple points in three of them.

-- In three of 14 games this season, McCann has had an assist, but no games with multiple assists.
+- McCann has yet to record a multi-assist game this season despite registering one in three of 16 games played.

-- The implied probability is 53.5% that McCann goes over his points over/under based on the odds.
+- The implied probability that McCann hits the over on his points over/under is 51.2%, based on the odds.

-- There is an implied probability of 32.3% of McCann going over his assist prop bet, considering the moneyline odds.
+- There is a 30.3% chance of McCann having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.